dotnet/docs/docs/spark/how-to-guides/hdinsight-notebook-installation.md

 ---
-title: Install .NET for Apache Spark Interactive Notebooks on Azure HDInsight
+title: Install .NET for Apache Spark interactive notebooks on Azure HDInsight
 description: Learn how to install .NET for Apache Spark Interactive Notebooks on Azure HDInsight ms.date: 02/18/2020 ms.topic: conceptual